·

 Local Customs in Sri Lanka

 Sri Lanka has quite a diverse population.
-There are a few different religions in the country, the main ones being Buddhism, Hinduism, Islam and Christianity.
+There are several different religions in the country, the main ones being Buddhism, Hinduism, Islam, and Christianity.

-You’ll find certain areas in the east of the country such as Arugam Bay and Trincomalee have a bigger Muslim population, whereas the southern beaches region has a bigger Buddhist population.
+You’ll find that certain areas in the east of the country, such as Arugam Bay and Trincomalee, have a bigger Muslim population, whereas the southern beaches region has a bigger Buddhist population.
 Ensure that you respect the culture of these religions to avoid any issues or clashes with locals.

 Digital Nomad in Sri Lanka FAQs